Ingrid Jyssum received her doctorate in inflammatory diseases

 The way forward

-Jyssum is now back in the clinic, but divides his working time equally between the clinic and research.
-As a 50% postdoctoral fellow in the EU project SQUEEZE, she will be the national coordinating examiner in the RA-DRUM study, a multinational study, which is coordinated from the REMEDY center at the hospital.
-She is also involved in further collaboration between REMEDY and FHI to study how vaccines should be given to people who use immunosuppressive drugs.
+Jyssum is now back in the clinic, but divides her working time equally between clinic and research.
+As a 50% postdoctoral fellow in the EU project SQUEEZE, she will be the national coordinating investigator in the RA-DRUM study, a multinational study, which is coordinated from the REMEDY center at the hospital.
+She is also involved in further collaboration between REMEDY and the Norwegian Institute of Public Health to study how vaccines should be given to people using immunosuppressive medications.

 "Targeting immunological memory in autoimmune disease: Novel opportunities for immunotherapy"